Worldline Formalism in Snyder Spaces: Two-point function of the linearized theory

 According to this result, in analogy with the commutative case, we should renormalize the mass but not the field.
 The renormalization process in the minimal subtraction (MS) prescription in $D=4-\epsilon$ dimensions is simply as follows:

-from which the mass beta function can be readily obtained\footnote{In order to avoid confusion with the noncommutative parameter $\beta$, we will always write the beta function of a given coupling $x$ as $\beta_{x}$. }:
+in terms of the bare parameters $m_0$ and $\lambda_0$.
+From \eqref{eq.renormalization_twopoint} the mass beta function can be readily obtained\footnote{In order to avoid confusion with the noncommutative parameter $\beta$, we will always write the beta function of a given coupling $x$ as $\beta_{x}$. }: